yos207/Proper-Catgirl-Care/faqs/README.md

 ### Do catgirls have a second pair of human ears?
 No!
 If your catgirl has human ears it is very likely that she is actually a human who is cosplaying as a catgirl.
 The term "four-ears" is viewed as a very rude insult against catgirls, so please be thoughtful and avoid the topic around them.

+### How much of cat-like behavior do catgirls show?
+Mine is interested in climbing on top of shelves and fridge, and I didn't find any similar cases when asking around.